 Monitor and Maintain a Healthy Weight

-Weight loss is common among people with pancreatic cancer due to difficulties in absorbing nutrients from food.
+Weight loss is common among people with pancreatic cancer and nutrition due to difficulties in absorbing nutrients from food.
 Keeping track of your weight and striving to maintain it through calorie-dense meals is essential.
 Adding healthy fats like avocados, olive oil, or nut butter can help increase calorie intake without overwhelming the digestive system.

 Stay Hydrated